y60yu1ii/serial_flutter_blue/README.md

       git: git@github.com:y60yu1ii/serial_flutter_blue.git
 ```

-- Extend the uartconfig clas if you are not using the Nordic UART service UUID, or you wish to set up MTU
+- Extend the uartconfig class if you are not using the Nordic UART service UUID, or you wish to set up MTU
 - Create a files, say `myconfig.dart`, and add the following,

 ``` dart